 What is the Capital Gains Tax on Gifted Property?

-Capital gains tax on gifted property varies depending on the relationship between the owner of the property and the party/ies being gifted the property.
-HMRC will look to the relationship between the seller and the buyer to see how to treat the capital gains tax on gifts.
+Capital gains tax on gifted property is payable depending on the relationship or connection between the owner of the property and the party/ies being gifted the property.
+If there is a connection or a relationship, the capital gains tax will be payable on the full market value.

 How can you gift a property to your child?

 The most common way to transfer property under market value is often called a Concessionary Purchase.
-Read more - Can I buy my parents' house under market value?

 We specialise in gifting property to children and completing the transaction quickly.
 Call us for questions, or click the button below to get a Fixed Legal Fee Quote.